Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Investigating object recognition in VLMs

 \subsection{Experimental results and analyses}

 We use the samples from the GQA dataset \citep{gqa}.
-As shown in Figure \ref{fig: seg map}, the geometric structure gradually approaches the shapes of the objects in the original image.
-We also observe that in the first few token maps, tokens with no practical semantic meaning, such as punctuation or white spaces, account for the majority.
+As shown in Figure \ref{fig: seg map}, the geometric structure in segmentation maps gradually approaches the shapes of the objects in the original image.
+We also observe that in the first few token maps of the earlier layers in ViT, tokens with no practical semantic meaning, such as punctuation or white spaces, account for the majority.
 From shallow to middle layers, attribute words for common local features (e.g. ``fur'', ``yellow'') begin to appear.
 While from middle to deep layers, the attribute words gradually disappear and the representative words (object labels) for specific global object (e.g. ``bear'', ``rock'') begin to emerge.
-To quantify this process, we create a set of attribute words $\mathcal{W}^{A, o_{m}}$ and representative words $\mathcal{W}^{R, o_{m}}$ for each object $o_{m}$ in the image, and define the ratio of attribute words as $r_{A} = \frac{1}{N_{V}} \sum_{m=1}^{M} \sum_{w \in \mathcal{W}^{A, o_{m}}} \operatorname{count}(w)$, where $\operatorname{count}(\cdot)$ is the number of occurrences of a token.
-The ratio of representative words $r_{R}$ is defined likewise.
+To quantify this phenomenon, we create a set of attribute words $\mathcal{W}^{A, o_{m}}$ and representative words $\mathcal{W}^{R, o_{m}}$ for each object $o_{m}$ in the image, and define the ratio of attribute words as $r_{A} = \frac{1}{N_{V}} \sum_{m=1}^{M} \sum_{w \in \mathcal{W}^{A, o_{m}}} \operatorname{count}(w)$, where $\operatorname{count}(\cdot)$ is the number of occurrences of a token.
+The ratio of representative words $r_{R}$ is defined in the same way.

 We sample a batch of 50 images from GQA and compute $r_{A}$ and $r_{R}$ in each layer in LLaVA-1.5-7B.
 Results in Figure \ref{fig: a&r} indicate that the ratio of the attribute words starts to increase from layer 5, reaches its maximum at around layer 15, and then suddenly decreases.
 While at the same time, the representative words begin to appear in place of the attribute words.
 Therefore, the object recognition in ViT could be divided into two stages: \textit{attribute recognition} (shallow to middle layers) and \textit{semantic disambiguation} (middle to deep layers).
 In the first stage, attribute recognition is responsible for the detection of local low-level features such as color or texture, which could be shared among different objects.
 In the second stage, the model performs semantic disambiguation to integrate the common low-level features into specific high-level concepts.